 The biggest mistake short-form video creators make is publishing the same format over and over.
 Audiences get fatigued, engagement drops, and the algorithm notices.
 The most successful channels mix formats strategically, giving viewers different experiences while maintaining a consistent niche and brand.
-Here are seven formats that work, when to use each, and how mixing them creates a content strategy that sustains long-term growth.
+Here are eight formats that work, when to use each, and how mixing them creates a content strategy that sustains long-term growth.

-The 7 formats covered below
+The 14 formats covered below

 Tap any thumbnail to jump to its dedicated guide.